yuho-yuho/gitm_default/README.md

 idev -m 10 -N 4 -n 144
 ```

 7\.
-Run your GITM on idev
+Run your GITM on idev (I use ibrun instead of mpirun)

 ```shell
 ibrun ./GITM.exe